Louth woman married to 300-year-old ghost pirate defends relationship

 Drogheda woman Amanda Teague married Haitian pirate Jack Teague despite the fact that he died by execution in the eighteenth century.

-Speaking on Ireland AM this week, Teague explained that spiritual marriage is very popular (and legal) in Haiti and that spirits can touch and communicate similarly to the ways the living can.
+Speaking on Ireland AM , Teague explained that spiritual marriage is very popular (and legal) in Haiti and that spirits can touch and communicate similarly to the ways the living can.

 The pair were married in international waters after Teague discovered that having a relationship with a spirit was possible.